 Here's one of the most critical lessons we have learned the hard way.
 When a customer is implementing your tool, you need a Program Manager or an Operations team involved in the process to set up your product.

 Most other team members are busy with their daily work, tackling irate customers, hiring for the teams, or jumping from meeting to meeting.
-So if you give them more work to do between your onboarding calls, they put it off for later since their daily activities are prioritized.
+So if you give them more work to do between your customer onboarding calls, they put it off for later since their daily activities are prioritized.
 And that takes up most of their time.
 So they end up not doing their homework before your next onboarding meeting, and things get delayed.

 Block time on their calendars to do this together.
 Doing things as a "workshop" makes it a forcing function to get work done.
 The inertia from the customer side is lower this way, and you are there to guide them in their activities.
 You could also record the session and give them the video for future reference.
 It takes more of your team's time, but it becomes a win-win situation.

-Gainsight says that a workshop approach to their product configurations helped reduce their onboarding time by 66%!
+Gainsight says that a workshop approach to their product configurations helped reduce their customer onboarding time by 66%!

 Guess what?
 You can also learn more from watching your customers use your product as a side benefit.